Ktoettotakoy/forms-bot/README.md

-# Forms Bot on Node.js + Amazon
+# Forms Bot on Node.js + AWS

+## Why?
+I have just finished working on university team project([Cloud-Builder](https://github.com/Ktoettotakoy/Cloud-Builder)) where I learned a lot about AWS.
+I really wanted to get some more practice with AWS services and other concepts like databases, serverless architecture, webhooks and so on.
+Luckily I found a friend who asked to create a simple telegram bot which had to ask people to fill out a form which then had to be sent to my friend so that he could provide his service.
+He also didn't want to spend much money on hosting and maintenance.
+Perfect match!

 ## Overview
 This project is a Telegram bot developed using Node.js.
 It integrates with various AWS services to handle forms and user interactions effectively.
-The primary purpose of this bot is to manage and respond to user commands and inputs, storing and processing data via AWS services.

-## Services Used
+### Services Used
 - **API Gateway**: Used to handle HTTP requests and trigger the AWS Lambda function.
-- **DynamoDB**: A NoSQL database used to store user data and bot configurations.
+- **DynamoDB**: A NoSQL database used to temporary store user data and store some bot configurations.
 - **AWS Lambda**: Used to run the bot's backend code in a serverless environment.

 ## Project Structure